Kidney Infection (Pyelonephritis)

 What are the symptoms of kidney infection?

 A number of symptoms can indicate to your doctor that you may have a kidney infection.
+The more severe the symptoms, the more likely the infection involves the kidney.
 Symptoms of a kidney infection include:

 - Sudden onset of chills